xaviermiles/creepy_crawlies/README.md

 - Detect Autonomous System Number (ASN) and ASN owner. [link1](https://www.cidr-report.org/as2.0/autnums.html), [link2](https://github.com/hadiasghari/pyasn)

 ### wayback (TODO)
-The aim of this spider is to use the wayback machine (and other web archives?) to provide a back series of the websites scraped by the crawl_prototype spider.
+The aim of this spider is to use the wayback machine (and other web archives?) to provide a back series of the websites scraped by the custom_sitemap spider.

 This could be as simple as determining when the business first started using a website, as this would imply when the business _"joined the digital economy"_, which could then be used to derive statistics about the growth of the digital economy over time.
 However, growth statistics *should* also depend on the amount of revenue derived from the website (directly or otherwise); if this information proves to difficult to gather then a tool like [BuiltWith](https://builtwith.com/) could be used.